 Non-Discrimination Statement

 Ball State University is committed to the principles of nondiscrimination and equal opportunity in education and employment.
-Further, the University is committed to the pursuit of excellence by prohibiting discrimination and being inclusive of individuals without regard to race, religion, color, sex (including pregnancy), sexual orientation, gender identity or gender expression, disability, genetic information, ethnicity, national origin or ancestry, age, or protected veteran status.
+Further, the University is committed to the pursuit of excellence by prohibiting unlawful discrimination and providing equal opportunity to individuals without regard to race, religion, color, sex (including pregnancy), sexual orientation, gender identity or gender expression, disability, genetic information, ethnicity, national origin or ancestry, age, protected veteran status, or any other legally protected status.

 Complaints of Unlawful Discrimination

-Title XI of the Education Amendments of 1972 is a federal civil rights law protecting people from discrimination based on sex in education programs or activities that receive Federal financial assistance.
+Title IX of the Education Amendments of 1972 is a federal civil rights law protecting people from discrimination based on sex in education programs or activities that receive Federal financial assistance.

 If you believe you are a victim of unlawful discrimination or harassment based on sex (including pregnancy) or gender, please complete the Sexual Harassment and Misconduct (Title IX) Incident Reporting Form.